Recognising culturally significant entities

 Across Australia, many species and ecological communities hold deep cultural, spiritual and livelihood importance for Indigenous peoples.
 Yet these culturally significant entities (CSE) are rarely acknowledged in national policy, planning or conservation management systems.

 Led by Indigenous researchers and guided by Traditional Custodians, this project has created Australia’s first national framework for defining, recognising and managing CSEs.
-By bringing Indigenous knowledge systems and Western science together, the project aims to transform how biodiversity is valued and ensure that cultural significance becomes a core consideration in conservation planning and management.
+By bringing Indigenous Knowledge systems and Western science together, the project aims to transform how biodiversity is valued and ensure that cultural significance becomes a core consideration in conservation planning and management.

 The legislative and policy reform identified during the project will contribute to a future where the priorities, perspectives and governance models of Indigenous peoples guide how Australia cares for Country.